 • A stable but unleveraged company may underperform competitors who use debt productively; an over-leveraged company is fragile to downturns.

 Strong companies score well across all four.
-A weakness in any dimension is a flag for further investigation.
+A weakness in any dimension is a flag to investigate.

 1. Compile income statement, balance sheet, cash-flow statement for the periods of interest.